worldmaking/digm5010/index.md

 ### A reading

 Golan Levin was one of Maeda's students, and went on to focus specifically on the creation of audiovisual instruments, responding directly to Maeda's project.
-(For example, look at Curly and [Yellowtail](http://www.flong.com/archive/projects/yellowtail/index.html).)
 He is now a professor at Carnegie Mellon University, and a key figure in the Art & Code community.
-There’s a lot to draw from this thesis, both theoretically and practically. http://www.flong.com/archive/texts/publications/thesis/index.html -- what were your thoughts and questions after reading this?
-(Also note the document structure.)
+There’s a lot to draw from [his Master's thesis](http://www.flong.com/archive/texts/publications/thesis/index.html), both theoretically and practically.

-Have a good read and bring some thoughts and questions for next week: http://www.flong.com/archive/texts/publications/thesis/index.html
+For example, look at Curly and [Yellowtail](http://www.flong.com/archive/projects/yellowtail/index.html) -- we'll try to recreate this as our first example of "reproducing research".

 -----